-Section 3 describes data fusion using Bayesian models and Monte-Carlo simulations to model the probability and intensity of forest fires.
-Specifically, it describes models of interaction of multiple factors that contribute to the creation of conditions that increase the probability and intensity of forest fires and an application that can produce visual results as outcome of these models to improve situational awareness of decision makers.
+Section 3 describes data fusion using Bayesian models and Monte-Carlo simulations to model the probability and intensity of wildfires.
+Specifically, it describes models of interaction of multiple factors that contribute to the creation of conditions that increase the probability of ignition and intensity of wildfires and an application that can produce visual results as outcome of these models to improve situational awareness of decision makers.

 Section 4 describes algorithms to optimize resource allocation of response teams based on the projection of fire-spread that is part of the SILVANUS wildfire management platform.
-The geospatial distribution of population and other GIS-related land properties as well as the distribution of fire units are taken into account and a multi-objective optimization problem can be formulated and solved in order to lead to cost minimization in terms of the minimum total risk of fire impact given the available resources to plan for the mitigation of this impact.
+The geospatial distribution of population and other GIS-related land properties as well as the distribution of firefighting units are taken into account and a multi-objective optimization problem can be formulated and solved in order to lead to cost minimization in terms of the minimum total risk of fire impact given the available resources to plan for the mitigation of this impact.

-Section 5 describes a tool to assist in stakeholder notification on fire incidents using a multilingual textual framework.
-This tool can assist in early and effective notification of citizens exposed to the danger of fire events.
+Section 5 describes a tool to assist in stakeholder notification on wildfire incidents using a multilingual textual framework.
+This tool can assist in early and effective notification of citizens exposed to wildfire events.

 Section 6 describes a methodology to model health impact assessment.
-This, tool is important to model the geospatial distribution of dangerous areas during fire events and take proper actions to mitigate risk of exposing citizens to potential health threats.
+This tool is important to model the geospatial distribution of dangerous areas during wildfire events and take proper actions to mitigate risk of exposing citizens to potential health threats.

-Section 7 describes a complementary tool to the one described in section 6 in order to plan evacuation routes in case of fire events.
-Following the same objective i.e. to mitigate risk of exposing citizens to potential health threats, routes on a map can be appropriately planned to avoid areas under direct fire threat of exposure to health threats based on the temporal conditions during fire events.
+Section 7 describes a complementary tool to the one described in section 6 in order to plan evacuation routes in case of wildfire.
+Following the same objective i.e. to mitigate risk of exposing citizens to potential health threats, routes on a map can be appropriately planned to avoid areas under direct fire threat of exposure to health threats based on the temporal conditions during wildifires.